PradyunSharma/mirte_navigation/README.md

 # Group 29 - MDP RO47007 - TU Delft 2026
 ## Digital Twin for Smart Greenhouses

+## Introduction to the repository
+This repository contains our developed ROS2 packages (for example `grp29`) and ROS2 packages as submodules (including `clearpath_mecanum_drive_controller`,  `gazebo_grasp_fix`, `mirte-gazebo`, `mirte-ros-packages`, `mirte_navigation`, `ros2_astra_camera` and `rplidar_ros`).
+Out of all the sub modules, `mirte-gazebo`, `mirte_navigation` and `mirte-ros-packages` are forked thus their code can be modified.
+For rest of the modules, the code cannot be modifies as the are purely submodules.
+If you do modify their code, it would only be on your local system.
+In case it is required to modify their code, those submodules need to be forked and gid needs to point to the forked repositories.

 ## Prerequisites
 Have ROS2 and Gazebo installed as per course instructions.